Owner and Operator

 The expansion project will enable the power station to serve approximately 100,000 households and generate 500 local jobs during the peak construction phase.
 The expansion will meet the future power demands in the area and enable Tampa Electric to replace the existing power purchase agreements, which are due to expire.

-Mississippi Power has set up an integrated gasification combined cycle (IGCC) plant in Kemper County, Mississippi, US, in 2014.
+Mississippi Power has set up an integrated gasification combined cycle (IGCC) plant in Kemper County, Mississippi, US.

-The plant has five units, which include a 260MW Unit I that started commercial operation in late-1996, two 180MW units (II and III) that came online in July 2000 and May 2002 respectively, and two 160MW units (IV and V) that came online in April 2007.
+The plant has five units, which include a 260MW Unit I that started commercial operation in late-1996, two 180MW units (II and III) that came online in July 2000 and May 2002, respectively, and two 160MW units (IV and V) that both came online in April 2007.

 Unit I is an integrated coal gasification combined-cycle (IGCC) facility, the first of its kind in the country, while the other units are simple-cycle combustion turbine units.
 The units currently serve approximately 75,000 homes in total.